epsilon-labs-llc/KItimer/README.md

 5. Submit a pull request!

 ## License
 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the [LICENSE](./LICENSE) for more details.

 **Enjoy your day at Kings Island with KItimer!** 🎉